 A rapidly aging population is a common phenomenon for most developed countries.
-This is especially true in Japan, where it is estimated that by 2040, a third of the population will be over 65.
-This impacts various public policies such as social support system and a shrinking work population.
-Due to this trend, the government is keen on promoting an active and healthy elderly population.
-In this blog post, let’s look at a local role model for aging wisely, and what advices she can offer to the younger generation.
+This is especially true in Japan, where it is estimated that by 2040 , a third of the population will be over 65.
+This impacts various public policies such as social support system, infrastructure design and reduced tax revenue due to a shrinking work population.
+Along this trend, the government is keen on promoting an active and healthy elderly population.

-who is Wakamiya Masako
+who is Wakamiya Masako 若宮正子

-Confronting an aging society and shrinking labor force, the Japanese government invites Wakamiya as a role model advisor for the “Council for Designing 100-Year Life Society”, enabling seniors to continue learning and working into their 100s.
-These include abandoning the required retirement age in many companies, creating new roles so that senior staff can act as coaches for newcomers, etc. In fact, recent data show that 1 out of 7 workers in Japan is over 65.
-Wakamiya is also a sort-after speaker by big corporations, TED talk, UN Commission for Social Development in February 2018, and Taiwan’s Digital Ministry on motivating the elderly to stay active, live meaningfully and contribute to the society.
-She also speaks about how to build a more inclusive, mixed-age workforce.
+A self proclaimed ICT (information, communication and technology) evangelist, she is a sort-after speaker who delivered over 100 annual talks around Japan.
+She spoke in TED talk , on active living in UN Commission for Social Development in February 2018, and was interviewed by Taiwan’s Digital Ministry on motivating the elderly to stay active, live meaningfully and contribute to the society.
+She also speaks about how to build a more inclusive, mixed-age workforce .
 According to Wakamiya, one advantage of a mixed-age environment is to let the younger generation visualize the bright side of aging.
 Through directly interacting with energetic people like her, they understand that aging is not the stereotypical gloomy, disabled stage of life.
 When she was interviewed during her attendance at WWDC, she said that the young had no positive image of getting old.
 Her hope is that by living life enthusiastically and engaging in exciting projects with others, she can leave behind a rich legacy and reference of a rewarding old age.
 Another advantage is passing on skills and craftsmanship that take years to accrue.
 She proposed incorporating mechanical innovations such as drones in construction so that senior carpenters could work longer and pass down their experiences.

-how did she got into computing?
+how she got into coding?

 meeting Tim Cook in the 2017 WWDC